aboxer/emailr/int_doc/design.md

 .
 .

-If there is a database record matching that email, remove the whole record.
+If there is a database record matching that email, remove the whole record if they have never donated.